 DASWCD consists of a total of seven Supervisors.
 The Supervisors are residents and/or landowners of the District or appropriate zone.
 The Board meets once a month, on the 2nd Thursday, at 9am at the USDA Services Center Conference Room, 760 Stern Drive in Las Cruces.
 DASWCD works in partnership with NMDA, other state and federal agencies, and various organizations to advance conservation on private and public lands.

 - David Martinez, Supervisor - Position 2, Board Vice-Chair

-- Steve Wilmeth, Supervisor - Position 6, Board Secretary
+- Dave Lowry, III, Supervisor - Position 6, Board Treasurer

 - Joseph Skaggs, Supervisor – Position 3, Secretary